ArtCC/votice-sdk/README.md

 Votice.resetTextsToDefault()
 ```

+Check this URL to learn how to localize your app https://gist.github.com/ArtCC/10a0eff42f1f62c305b28c15883b9b9f

 ### 5. Using Custom Fonts (Optional)

 You can customize all SDK interface fonts using your own fonts included in your project.
 This allows you to maintain visual consistency with your app's identity.